Luis Arraez Player Props: Marlins vs. Padres

-After going 2-for-5 in his most recent game, Luis Arraez and the Miami Marlins take on the San Diego Padres (who will hand the ball to Blake Snell) at 6:40 PM ET on Wednesday.
+The Miami Marlins, including Luis Arraez (.378 slugging percentage in past 10 games, including no homers), battle starter Joe Musgrove and the San Diego Padres at LoanDepot park, Thursday at 1:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-5) against the Padres.
+He had two hits (going 2-for-3) in his most recent appearance against the Padres.

 Luis Arraez Game Info & Props vs. the Padres